 1. Hand-rearing: A Historical Perspective

-Removing the eggs and incubating them artificially, away from parents, has been done for a decades -and this practice needs to stop!
+Removing the eggs and incubating them artificially, away from parents, has been done for a long time—and this practice needs to stop!
 It is unnatural and results in many deaths in the egg and after hatching.
 Chicks are deprived of the comfort and bonding with their parents and siblings.
-Again, it’s thought that they will bond better with humans, which is not true.
+Again, it’s thought that they’ll bond better with humans, which is not true.
 It creates maladjusted, often crippled and neurotic chicks, and frustrated parents.

 The Netherlands now has legislation preventing breeders from hand-feeding their chicks and separating the parents from the chicks.

 Information on avian welfare legislation may be found in Appendix I

 Of course, there are reputable, small-scale breeders who do rest their birds so that they do not become exhausted by overproduction of chicks in a short amount of time.
 They provide quality nutrition and veterinary care and thus raise healthy, hand-fed chicks.
 There are still two crucial factors missing, though: the needs of the parent birds to complete the reproductive cycle by caring for their babies, and the needs of the chicks to be with their parents and siblings and learn how to become independent, self-confident adults .

 So this begs the questions: Are these bird breeders really achieving their goals of making a profit if chicks die from poor breeding and hand-rearing techniques?
 Do the chicks necessarily become better pets for having been pulled and hand-fed?
 And is producing such birds truly advantageous if there are more negatives attached to this practice than positives?